 Rout in a series of side-to-side passes

 Start the router bit at the treble side and cut across to the bass side.
 Rout the pocket with a series of treble-to-bass passes, cutting flush to your pencil line on the sides and end (reverse for left handed guitars).
-The 1/2" bit will leave a little wood in the two rounded corners.

 As you set the router for a deeper cut, the bearing will drop below the template and lose contact with it.
 It's not necessary to lower the template shims; instead, reposition the bearing on the cutter shaft by using pieces of tubing as shims.
 (Cutter bits from Stewart-MacDonald include heat-resistant tubing for this purpose.)
 A short length of tubing positions the bearing, while a longer piece keeps it from riding up toward the router.
 Leave 3/4" of shaft exposed so that the router collet can grip the bit securely.